 The MOT Juice Test Log Analysis system automatically downloads your MOT test log data each month and analyses it for you.
 The system will then notify you of any MOTs that match each of your test log filters, allowing you to dig deeper and conduct a review.

-This auto-analysis saves you a huge amount of time (and money) from having to manually trawl through hundreds of MOT records each month for each item you want to look for – MOT Juice does this all for you, for all your test log filters, in a matter of seconds.
+This auto-analysis of your data saves you a huge amount of time (and money) from having to manually trawl through hundreds of MOT records each month for each item you want to look for – MOT Juice does this all for you, for all your test log filters, in a matter of seconds.
+The MOT Juice Test Log Analysis system conducts over 3 million calculations each month, helping MOT businesses spot any potential suspicious activity happening in their MOT bay at any time.

 With MOT Juice, you can create as many filters you need that analyses data fields including: